docQodly/docs/docs/studio/coding.md

 - **Unsaved Changes and "Outdated" Status**: Consider the scenario where `User A` makes changes to a method or class function but neglects to save them, and then `User B`, who is also working on the same method or class function, makes different changes and saves them.
 In this scenario, `User A`'s method or class function tab, which contains unsaved changes, will recognize that it now holds outdated content compared to the version saved by `User B`.
 This recognition is indicated by an `outdated` status.

-- **Page Refresh**: Qodly Studio employs client-side data persistence through the browser's local storage to store and retrieve the state information.
-When a user refreshes the page, the local storage is checked for any saved state data related to the tab.
-If the saved state data is found, it is retrieved, including the current content of the method or class function.
-Additionally, the `outdated` status is determined based on an attribute in the tab state flags section, which indicates whether the current state is outdated compared to the version stored on the server.
-This ensures that even after a page refresh, the user remains aware of any changes made by others, while still retaining their unsaved changes.
+- **Page Refresh and Data Persistence**: Qodly Studio employs client-side data persistence through the browser's local storage to store and retrieve the state information.
+When `User A` initiates a page refresh, the following actions are performed:

+	- **Checking Local Storage**: Qodly Studio checks the local storage for any saved state data associated with the tab that `User A` was working on.

+	- **Retrieving Saved Data**: If the application finds saved state data, it retrieves this information, which includes the current content of the method or class function that `User A` was editing.

+	- **Assessing the "Outdated" Status**: Additionally, the application assesses the `outdated` status based on an attribute within the tab state flags section.
+This attribute serves as an indicator of whether the current state is outdated compared to the version stored on the server.

+	- These measures ensure that even after a page refresh, `User A` remains fully informed about any changes made by others, such as `User B`, while preserving their own unsaved changes.

 - **Save Confirmation**: Should `User A` choose to save the outdated code in their tab, a confirmation message will appear, alerting them to the presence of new content saved by `User B`.
 This serves as a safeguard to prevent unintentional overwriting of more recent changes made by different users.